 Repair

-The repair library is a list of external resources the practice draws on.
-It is curated, not exhaustive — entries earn their place by being useful to someone who is fixing something.
-Adding here means we vouch that the resource still works as of the last edit above.
-Broken links are annotated, not deleted.
+The repair library lists the outside resources the practice leans on.
+It is curated, not exhaustive.
+An entry earns its place by being useful to someone who is fixing something.
+Listing a resource here means we vouch that it still worked as of the last-edited date above.
+When a link breaks, we annotate it.
+We do not delete it.

 This is a living document.
-Section headings below mirror the
+The section headings below follow the

 information architecture